mhr3/gocc/README.md

 - Only supports C code that can be compiled by `clang`.
 - Does not support C++ code or templates for now.
-- Does not support call statements, thus requires you to inline your C functions
+- Does not support call statements, thus requires you to inline your C functions.
+- No dynamic memory allocation.
 - Currently limited to 6 arguments per function.

 ## Resources